Huachuca City, Arizona: History

 Today, Huachuca City is a small town located at the north exit of Fort Huachuca, the major employment for the town.
-With retirees moving in and tourism a major business because of the proximity to Tombstone and Kartchner Caverns State Park, Huachuca City is a growing area.
+With tourism a major business because of the proximity to Tombstone and Kartchner Caverns State Park, Huachuca City is a growing area.

 Geography

 Huachuca City is located in southwestern Cochise County.
 The city of Sierra Vista and Fort Huachuca lie along the town's southern border.